Drexel University Veterans Yellow Ribbon Program

 Drexel also established a Veteran Student Task force to make veterans' entry into the University as smooth as possible, address their personal and academic needs and utilize their experiences to educate current, non-military students.

-Veterans who served shorter periods of time or prior to 2001 may be eligible for significant educational assistance under other G.I.
-Bill programs and they are encouraged to check with the Veterans Administration regarding their eligibility.
+Veterans who served shorter periods of time or before 2001 may be eligible for significant educational assistance under other G.I.
+Bill programs, and they are encouraged to check with the Veterans Administration regarding their eligibility.

 This quality-reviewed article relating to our disability education section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
 Though the content may have been edited for style, clarity, or length, the article "Drexel University Veterans Yellow Ribbon Program" was originally written by Drexel University.
 Should you require further information or clarification, they can be contacted at drexel.edu Disabled World makes no warranties or representations in connection therewith.

 Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative news, reviews, sports, stories and how-tos.
 You can also connect with us on Twitter and Facebook or learn more on our about us page.